 The last of the 9 locos returned to Sharp, Stewart was sold to the Colne Valley & Halstead Railway before ending up at a colliery in Northumberland.
 [1: p30]

 This is the first article of what I hope will be a series about the Cornwall Minerals Railway.
-My plan is to take a holiday in the area, Covid-19 permitting in the Autumn (of 2020).

 1. Peter Treloar; A Scattered Family: The Cornwall Minerals Railway’s 0-6-0Ts; Railway Archive Issue 30, Black Dwarf Lightmoor Press, 2011, p27-40.

 2. https://en.m.wikipedia.org/wiki/Cornwall_Minerals_Railway, accessed on 17th May 2020.

 Thanks so much for posting the link to the Railway Archive.